portfolio future paleo porcelain

 Breath, 2024

-Biomorphic Porcelain, breathing before raw porcelain solidifies, Arita Japan
+Biomorphic Porcelain, blowing breath before raw liquid porcelain solidifies, Arita Japan

 2024: Seeking the light of the shadow, exhibition botanical porcelain, artist-in-residency with Kouraku Kiln at Big Ginkgo Izumiyama Community Center, Arita Japan